captain-8421/SafecrexCore-Masternode-Setup-Guide/README.md

 **Step 5:** Still on the main computer, go into the BTCT data directory:

-OS | Path to BTCT
+OS | Path to Safecrexcore
 ------------ | -------------
 Windows | `%Appdata%/Roaming/SafecrexCore/`
 macOS | `~/Library/Application\ Support/SafecrexCore/`